LeetLLM

 Practice extension

-Create a small policy corpus with four query categories: damaged item, delivery delay, missing parcel, and return eligibility.
-Assign each query two acceptable policy chunks.
+Create a small runbook corpus with four query categories: canary failure, latency spike, rollback eligibility, and access escalation.
+Assign each query two acceptable runbook chunks.
 Replace the generated embeddings in pca-recall-sweep.py with embeddings from a model you can run or an API you can audit.
 Compare full vectors, one shorter representation, and one quantized candidate.
 Your artifact is a table of recall, bytes per vector, and the exact failed queries, followed by a release recommendation.

 Next Step